Linkadi98/liveness-detection-model/readme.md

 ## License

-Liveness detection model is released under the GNU PUB3 License.
+Liveness detection model is released under the MIT License.
 See the [LICENSE](https://github.com/biometric-technologies/liveness-detection-model/blob/main/LICENSE.md) for details.